bw2data.query#

 A container that wraps a filtered dataset.
 Returned by a calling a

-object.
-A result object functions like a read-only dictionary; you can callResult[some_key]
+Queryobject.
+A result object functions like a read-only dictionary; you can callResult[some_key], orsome_key in Result, orlen(Result).The dataset can also be sorted, using

-; the underlying data is then acollections.OrderedDict
+sort(field); the underlying data is then acollections.OrderedDict.- Parameters:

-result (*) β The filtered dataset.
+result (*) – The filtered dataset.